 Housing associations are ‘not-for-profit’ organisations who offer affordable accommodation.
 Some specialise in accommodation for particular groups of people such as older people or disabled people.
 Many are registered social landlords which means they are required to register with the Government.

 Housing association rents are generally cheaper than rents with a private landlord, but may be a little higher than council rents.
 If you rent from a housing association you will most likely have a Scottish secure tenancy.

 Find out more about Housing Associations and Co-operatives in Aberdeenshire:

 - Osprey Housing

 - Grampian Housing

 - Blackwood Homes

 - Sanctuary Housing

-Osprey Housing provides affordable housing and manages a very sheltered housing scheme and a number of smaller schemes for those with particular needs.
+Osprey Housing accommodations provide affordable housing and manages a very sheltered housing scheme and a number of smaller schemes for those with particular needs.